ravikumar1302/Adobe-AEM/6 Adobe AEM/1 Frontend/2 HTL/1 Basixc.md

 # What is HTL?

--   HTL (formerly known as Sightly) is the templating language used in Adobe Experience Manager (AEM).
-It lets front-end developers work with dynamic content securely and efficiently, without needing deep Java knowledge.
+-   HTL (earlier Sightly) is the templating language used in AEM.
+It let's front-end developers work with 'Dynamic content' securely and efficiently, without needing deep Java knowledge.

 | What You Know           | How HTL Builds On It                                                                                               |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------ |